MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Geesthacht> Forschungszentrum Jülich

 The MLZ App – now available here!
 (Android)

-The monochromatic single crystal diffractometer BIODIFF is a joint project of the FRM II, TUM and JCNS, Forschungszentrum Jülich.
+The monochromatic single crystal diffractometer BIODIFF is a joint project of the FRM II (TUM) and JCNS (Forschungszentrum Jülich).

 BIODIFF is designed to handle crystals with large unit cells and is dedicated to the structure determination of biological macromolecules.
 In biological macromolecules, like proteins and nucleic acids, hydrogen atoms play an important role.
 Hydrogen atoms take part in the substrate binding process and are essential for proton transfer reactions during the catalysis in many enzymes.
-Therefore the knowledge about the protonation states of amino acid residues in the active centre of proteins is often crucial for the understanding of their reaction mechanisms.
+Therefore, the knowledge about the protonation states of amino acid residues in the active centre of proteins is often crucial for the understanding of their reaction mechanisms.
 However, hydrogen atoms, especially rather flexible ones, are barely detectable in X-ray structure determinations of proteins.
-On the other hand, hydrogen atoms are clearly visible in neutron crystallography experiments even at moderate resolutions (dmin < 2.0 Å).
+On the other hand, hydrogen atoms are clearly visible in neutron crystallography experiments even at moderate resolutions (dmin < 2.5 Å).

 The main field of application is the neutron structure analysis of proteins, especially the determination of hydrogen atom positions.
 Typical questions in this field of interest are:

-Besides FRM II standard sample environment BIODIFF provides:
+Besides standard sample environment BIODIFF provides:

 Beam properties at the sample position

 CCD camera with scintillator

 Dr. Tobias Schrader